Urology and Men's Reproductive Health Services

 At North Canyon Urology, we understand that urologic conditions can impact everyone.
 From urinary incontinence to urinary tract infections to kidney stones to bladder cancer, pediatric and adult populations often require medical expertise - especially since illnesses that affect the urinary tract are worrisome and can be overwhelming.
 This is why it’s important to have specialty care available for urologic-related medical issues.
 Our urology team at North Canyon is led by a university-trained and board-certified urologist with more than a decade of experience.

 Urology is a medical specialty that focuses on diagnosing and treating medical conditions of the male and female urinary tract.
 Medical specialists who treat such conditions are called urologists.
 This field of medicine requires extensive education and a high level of training and expertise in dealing with disease processes that affect the kidneys, ureter, bladder, and urethra.
-Additionally, urology addresses male reproductive health.

 When Should I See a Urologist?